victorman01/FarmKu/README.md

 After the model is ready and evaluated correctly, we could save the model into H5 format.
 It will enable the model to load by  ``` Tensorflow load_model ```  and store it in variable.
 It will allow us to integrated the model with the API.

 ## Mobile Development Documentation
+1. Splash Screen: A captivating screen that welcomes users with an animated logo and a sleek transition into the app.
+2. Onboarding: A visually stunning introduction that guides users through the key features of our app using eye-catching graphics and smooth animations.
+3. Login Page: A stylish login interface with a modern design and intuitive user experience.
+Users can securely sign in using their credentials or social media accounts.
+4. Register Page: An attractive and user-friendly registration form that allows new users to create an account effortlessly.
+We've added cool animations to make the process more engaging.
+5. Forgot Password Page: A sleek and user-centric interface where users can reset their forgotten passwords easily.
+We've implemented a secure verification process for account recovery.
+6. OTP Page: A cutting-edge one-time password verification page with a minimalist design and smooth transitions.
+Users receive a unique code via email or SMS for secure authentication.
+7. Main Page: The heart of our app, featuring four dynamic fragments:

+        a.
+Home Page: A visually appealing and interactive interface where users can explore personalized content, latest updates, and important announcements.
+        b.
+News Page: A captivating news feed with stunning images and smooth scrolling.
+Users can stay up-to-date with the latest industry news and trends.
+        c.
+List Land Page: A comprehensive list of land properties with detailed information and high-quality images.
+Users can easily browse and search for their desired properties.
+        d.
+Profile: A sleek and customizable profile page where users can manage their personal information, profile picture, and app preferences.
+8. Disease Detection Page: An innovative feature that uses advanced algorithms and image recognition to detect diseases in plants.
+Users can simply upload a photo of the affected plant for instant analysis and recommendations.
+9. Data Soil Land Collection Page: An efficient and user-friendly interface for collecting and analyzing soil data.
+Users can input relevant parameters and generate detailed reports for land assessment.
+10. Record Page: A convenient page for users to keep track of their activities, such as plant care, fertilization, and watering schedules.
+We've added a visually pleasing calendar view for better organization.
+11. Measurement Page: A smart and intuitive tool for measuring various aspects of plants, such as height, width, and growth rate.
+Users can easily record and track their plant's progress.

+**Dependencies used during development:**
+1. Retrofit: A powerful networking library for seamless communication with APIs, enabling smooth data exchange between the app and server.
+2. OkHttp3: A reliable and efficient HTTP client that optimizes network requests, ensuring fast and secure data transmission.
+3. LiveData: A lifecycle-aware component from the Android Architecture Components, providing real-time data updates and automatic UI synchronization.
+4. Glide: An impressive image loading and caching library that optimizes image rendering and improves overall app performance.
+5. Navigation Component: A feature-rich navigation framework that simplifies the implementation of app navigation and enhances user flow.

+**Tools used in the development process:**

+1. Postman: A versatile API testing and documentation tool that helps developers analyze and debug API requests and responses effectively.

+2. Android Studio: The official Integrated Development Environment (IDE) for Android app development, providing a comprehensive set of tools, emulators, and debugging features to streamline the development process.

+With these enhancements, our Android Application delivers an even more captivating user experience, combining stunning visuals, smooth animations, and cutting-edge features.

 ## Cloud Computing Documentation